TwitchPlaysPokemon/musiccat-cs/Readme.md

    ./Install-MusicCat-Service.ps1
    ```
 3. Enter the full path to the MusicCat directory when prompted
+4. After successful installation, enable the service in Windows' Service Manager

 To uninstall the service (requires Powershell 6+):